On the Complexity of Random Satisfiability Problems with Planted Solutions: Introduction

 We give a simple model for producing instances of planted $k$-SAT that generalizes and unifies past work on specific distributions for planted satisfiability.
 In this model, each clause $C$, a $k$-tuple of the $2n$ literals (variables and their negations), is included in the random formula with probability proportional to $Q(y)$ where $y \in \{\pm 1 \}^k$ is the value of the literals in $C$ on the planted assignment $\sigma$.
 Here $Q$ can be an arbitrary probability distribution over $\{ \pm 1\}^k$.
 By choosing $Q$ supported only on $k$-bit strings with at least one true value, we can ensure that only satisfiable $k$-SAT formulas will be produced, but the model is more general and allows ``noisy" versions of satisfiability.
 We refer to an instance obtained by taking $Q$ to be uniform over $k$-bit strings with an even number of 1's as $k$-XOR-SAT (since each clause also satisfies an XOR constraint).

 We identify the parameter of $Q$ that determines (up to lower order terms) the number of clauses that existing efficient algorithms require.
 It is the largest $r$ such that the distribution $Q$ is $(r-1)$-wise independent but not $r$-wise.
 Equivalently, it is the size of the smallest non-empty subset of $k$ indices for which the discrete Fourier coefficient of $Q$ is nonzero.
 This is always an integer between $1$ and $k$ for any distribution besides the uniform distribution on all clauses.
-Known algorithms for special cases use $\tilde{O}(n^{r/2})$ clauses to identify the planted solution (with the exception of the $k$-XOR-SAT which can be solved using Gaussian elimination from $O(n)$ clauses but has distribution complexity $k$).
-In \cite{feldman2014algorithm} we gave an algorithm based on a subsampled power iteration that uses $\tilde{O}(n^{r/2})$ clauses to identify the planted assignment for any $Q$.
+Known algorithms use $\tilde{O}(n^{r/2})$ clauses in general to identify the planted solution (with the exception of special cases which can be solved using Gaussian elimination and other algebraic techniques; see more details below).
+In \cite{FeldmanPV14} we gave an algorithm based on a subsampled power iteration that uses $\tilde{O}(n^{r/2})$ clauses to identify the planted assignment for any $Q$.

-Our general formulation of the planted $k$-SAT problem and the notion of distribution complexity reveal a connection between planted $k$-SAT and the problem of inverting a PRG based on Goldreich's candidate one-way function \cite{goldreich2000candidate}.
+Our general formulation of the planted $k$-SAT problem and the notion of distribution complexity reveal a connection between planted $k$-SAT and the problem of inverting a PRG based on Goldreich's candidate one-way function \cite{goldreich2000candidate}, for which the link between $r$-wise independence and algorithmic tractability was known before~\cite{mossel2006varepsilon,austrin2009approximation,bogdanov2009security,applebaum2012dichotomy}.
 In this problem for a fixed predicate $P:\on^k \rightarrow \{-1,1\}$, we are given access to samples from a distribution $P_\sigma$, for a planted assignment $\sigma \in \on^n$.
 A random sample from this distribution is a randomly and uniformly chosen ordered $k$-tuple of variables (without repetition) $x_{i_1},\ldots,x_{i_k}$ together with the value $P(\sigma_{i_1},\ldots,\sigma_{i_k})$.
 As in the problem above, the goal is to recover $\sigma$ given $m$ random and independent samples from $P_\sigma$ or at least to be able to distinguish any planted distribution from one in which the value is a uniform random coin flip (in place of $P(\sigma_{i_1},\ldots,\sigma_{i_k})$).
 The number of evaluations of $P$ for which the problem remains hard determines the {\em stretch} of the pseudo-random generator (PRG).
-We note that despite the similarities between these two types of planted problems, we are not aware of an equivalence between them.
+We note that despite the similarities between these two types of planted problems, we are not aware of any reductions between them (in Section \ref{sec:gen-planted} we show some relationships between these models and an even more general planted CSP model of Abbe and Montanari \cite{AbbeM15}).